iron0012/tdhopper.com/content/articles/2017-04-13-towards-reducing-distractions-while-working.md

 * I aggressively unsubscribe from mailing lists and ads.
 * I use [Sanebox](https://sanebox.com/t/49nyh) to filter low priority messages out of my inbox.

-When emails only need a brief reply, I tend to write responses ASAP.
+When emails only need a brief reply, I tend to write responses as soon as possible.
 At the moment, I'm trying to break people of the expectation that I'll respond quickly.
 Using services like [Boomerang](http://www.boomeranggmail.com/) which lets me write emails now and have them sent later helps here.

 ### Reading

-Longform reading at the computer is terrible for comprehension.
+Long-form reading at the computer is terrible for comprehension.
 As [Doug Lemov has argued](http://www.econtalk.org/archives/2016/11/doug_lemov_on_r.html), you have to get away from your computer __and__ other devices to read deeply.
 I do this by [printing](http://amzn.to/2oDATHj) articles or reading on my iPad with [Freedom blocking enabled](https://freedom.refersion.com/c/c6bad).
 I take my printouts or iPad and walk away from my desk to read.

 ### Todo Items

-I'm a firm believer in the [Getting Things Done](http://amzn.to/2ovAgit) principle of reducing the cognative overhead of tracking todo items in my head.
+I'm a firm believer in the [Getting Things Done](http://amzn.to/2ovAgit) principle of reducing the cognitive overhead of tracking to-do items in my head.
 I use Omnifocus for task management.
 [Mail Drop](https://support.omnigroup.com/omnifocus-mail-drop/) and [this](http://bachyaproductions.com/better-omnifocus-task-entry/) Alfred workflow help me to quickly add tasks to my Omnifocus inbox.
-When I think of something I need to take care of outside of work, I drop that thought into Omnifocus; this keeps those personal todo items from distracting me while I'm working.
+When I think of something I need to take care of outside of work, I drop that thought into Omnifocus; this keeps those personal to-do items from distracting me while I'm working.

 <hr>